Nasal vaccine: Administration

 Nasal vaccines are a subsection of mucosal immunization as they use a mucosal route for vaccine delivery.
 As many pathogens can enter the body through the nose, nasal vaccines take advantage of this mechanism to deliver the vaccine.
 The nose has multiple lines of defense to prevent pathogens from entering further into the body.
 Nasal hairs are the first defense as they are at the entrance of the nose and prevent large particles from entering.
 The mucus layer in the nasal cavity can trap smaller particles that get past the nose hairs.
-The nasal cavity has a large vascularization network so particles can go through the epithelial layer and directly enter the bloodstream.
+The nasal cavity has a large vascularization network, allowing particles to go through the epithelial layer and directly enter the bloodstream.
 Intruding particles will interact with the mucosal immune system if they reach the nasal mucosa.
 The mucosal immune system is composed of lymphoid tissue, B cells, T cells, and antigen-presenting cells.
 These different types of cells work together to identify intruding particles and trigger an immune response.
 Nasal vaccines must overcome these barriers and get clearance to deliver the viral antigen to patients.

 Nasal vaccines can come in different forms such as solutions (liquids), powders, gels, and solid inserts.
 The most prevalent type of nasal vaccine in research and clinical application is solutions due to its ease of use.
 Although solutions are usually pipetted into test subjects' nostrils when conducting animal trials for nasal vaccines, nasal sprays are considered the most practical approach for mass human vaccination using nasal vaccines.
 A nasal spray is able to bypass the initial layers of the nasal mucosa and deliver the vaccine particles directly to the mucoadhesive layer.
 The antigen in the nasal vaccine can then trigger an immune response and prevent infection due to nasal vaccines' accessibility to the immune system.